dell/ansible-powerstore/docs/modules/info.rst

   all_pages (optional, bool, False)
     Indicates whether to return all available entities on the storage system.

-    If set to ``true``, the Info module will implement pagination and return all entities.
+    If set to \ :literal:`true`\ , the Info module will implement pagination and return all entities.
 Otherwise, a maximum of the first 100 entities of any type will be returned.

   array_ip (True, str, None)